JDLabOrg/IUManual-EN/panel_resource.rst

 Import Clipart
 ---------------------------

-You can import clipart images that supported by IUEditor.
+You can import clipart images that are supported by IUEditor.

 .. image:: resource/iu_manual_panel_resource_clipart.png